sumanasasomu/IR_Assignment_2/README.md

 	nltk, numpy, sympy, zlib, itertools, binascii, etc

-To run the code in Python environment:
+<h2>To run the code in Python environment:</h2>
-Change directory to the folder having the data set and type the command
+Change directory to the folder having the data set and type the command<br>
 	“ cd /path/to/project/folder/ “
 To run the program,
 	“ python3 main.py ”